Ready for Anything. Entirely Themselves

 Is Leweston suitable for both day and boarding pupils?

-Absolutely.
+Yes.
 Day and boarding pupils are fully integrated, sharing the same lessons, activities and sense of community.
-Flexible boarding options and daily minibus routes help families find an arrangement that works for them.
+Flexible boarding options mean most families can find an arrangement that works for them.

 What opportunities are there outside the classroom?